logangoins/logangoins.github.io/_posts/2024-7-23-ldap-relay.md

 ```
 ![image](https://github.com/user-attachments/assets/bd48a48f-565c-446f-9be0-e9d33957786f)

-Since a computer account is automatically registered on creation as a `servicePrincipalName` (SPN), we could utilize this hash to create a silver ticket and impersonate the Domain Admin (DA) on the target account.
+Since a computer account is automatically registered on creation with an `servicePrincipalName` (SPN), we could utilize this hash to create a silver ticket and impersonate the Domain Admin (DA) on the target account.

 Or use it to impersonate a Domain Admin and gain command execution onto `MS$`
 ```